Keep Permission and Compliance Simple

 ## Related Guides

-- [Protect List Quality](https://mailrith.com/guides/protect-list-quality.md): A smaller list of people who want your emails is better than a large list that ignores or rejects them.
+- [Protect List Quality](https://mailrith.com/guides/protect-list-quality.md): A smaller list of people who want your emails is better than a large list of people who ignore or reject your emails.